wkorando/progress-tracker/README.md

 ### JavaDoc

-Javadoc for the application can be found [here](https://wkorando.github.io/progress-tracker/javadoc/).
+JavaDocs for the application can be found [here](https://wkorando.github.io/progress-tracker/javadoc/).

 ### Viewing Tracking Data